droukin-jobs/smartpay01/README.md

 ---
 ## 5 TESTING

-All runtime tests are in /\*.sh
+Runtime tests are in `test_scenarios.sh`
-- Multithreading performance can be tested with `test_list_terminals.sh` script by forking it several times
-- There are makefile rules for runtime testing
+ - The scenarios test server operation and simulate user queries (acceptance testing)
+ - Make sure `sp_server` is just started
+ - Run `make test`

 All function tests are in file `tests/test.c`
 - At the moment there are only helper function tests checking for validity of input and some boundary conditions.